Why Don't You Know? Evaluating the Impact of Uncertainty Sources on Uncertainty Quantification in LLMs: Experiments

 \paragraph{Methods.} We evaluate a wide range of methods of different types.
-First, we include the following token-probabilities-based methods: Sequence Probability (SP), Perplexity (PPL)~\citep{fomicheva-etal-2020-unsupervised}, Mean Token Entropy (MTE)~\citep{fomicheva-etal-2020-unsupervised}, Point-Wise Mutual Information (PMI)~\citep{takayama-arase-2019-relevant}, Monte Carlo (Normalized) Sequence Entropy (MCSE/MCNSE)~\citep{kuhn2023semantic,malinin2021uncertainty}.
+First, we include the following token-probabilities-based methods: Sequence Probability (SP), Perplexity (PPL)~\citep{fomicheva-etal-2020-unsupervised}, Mean Token Entropy (MTE)~\citep{fomicheva-etal-2020-unsupervised}, Monte Carlo (Normalized) Sequence Entropy (MCSE/MCNSE)~\citep{kuhn2023semantic,malinin2021uncertainty}.
 Second, we consider several consistency-based methods: Number of Semantic Sets (NumSemSets), Degree Matrix (DegMat), Sum of Eigenvalues of the Graph Laplacian (EigValLaplacian), and Eccentricity~\citep{lin2024generating}.
-We then evaluate state-of-the-art hybrid methods: Semantic Entropy~\citep{kuhn2023semantic}, LUQ~\citep{zhang-etal-2024-luq}, Shifting Attention to Relevance (SAR)~\citep{duan-etal-2024-shifting}, Semantic Density~\citep{qiu2024semantic}, CoCoA SP, CoCoA PPL, CoCoA MTE~\citep{vashurin2025cocoa}.
-Lastly, we evaluate verbalized uncertainty methods: P(True)~\citep{kadavath2022languagemodelsmostlyknow} and 2S-Verbalized Uncertainty~\citep{tian-etal-2023-just}.
+We then evaluate state-of-the-art hybrid methods: Semantic Entropy~\citep{kuhn2023semantic}, Semantic Density~\citep{qiu2024semantic}, CoCoA SP, CoCoA PPL, CoCoA MTE~\citep{vashurin2025cocoa}.
+Lastly, we evaluate verbalized uncertainty: 2S-Verbalized Uncertainty~\citep{tian-etal-2023-just}.
 Detailed descriptions of the methods used can be found in Appendix~\ref{sec:uq_methods}.

 \paragraph{Evaluation Metrics.} We adopt Prediction Rejection Ratio (PRR) as our primary evaluation metric for the task of selective generation, following the previous works~\citep{vashurin-etal-2025-benchmarking}.
 PRR operates by progressively rejecting predictions based on uncertainty scores and observing how the average quality of the remaining predictions changes (see Figure~\ref{fig:prr}).
 It is calculated as the ratio of two areas: the area between the Prediction Rejection (PR) curves for the evaluated uncertainty score ($\text{AUC}_{\text{unc}}$) and the area between the oracle ($\text{AUC}_{\text{oracle}}$ ) - the ideal uncertainty score that perfectly ranks instances by quality.
 These areas are additionally normalized by random rejection baseline ($\text{AUC}_{\text{rnd}}$).
 Formally, PRR is defined as follows: